wp-plugins/wp-embed-facebook/readme.txt

 [Demo](http://saliuitl.org/en/wp-embed-facebook)

+**On the next version**

 == Installation ==

-1. Download wp embed facebook plugin from [Wordpress](http://wordpress.org/) or from the plugin [website](http://saliuitl.org/wp-embed-facebook)
+1. Download wp embed facebook plugin from [Wordpress](http://wordpress.org/plugins/wp-embed-facebook)
 1. Create a facebook app and configure for your domain.
 1. Copy the app id and app secret to the ¨Embed Facebook¨ page under the Setting section.
+1. Put a single
 1. Enjoy !

 == Changelog ==